microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br />
 **b.** Using Curiosity Nano, use V<sub>BUS</sub> as power supply, simply by connecting a wire between V<sub>BUS</sub> and V<sub>DDIO2</sub>.

-The program converts the reading into voltage, and sends it to USART every 500 ms.
+This program will use the ladder.
+The program will take voltage from the DC power supply, and by using the internal ADC, the MVIO pin voltage can be monitored and displayed using UART every 500 ms.

 ## 3.1 Setup